adamrefaey/asynctasq-monitor/README.md

 Web-based monitoring UI for [async-task-q](https://github.com/adamrefaey/async-task-q) task queues.

+## Requirements

+- **Redis Server**: A running Redis server is **required** for the monitor to function.
+The monitor uses Redis Pub/Sub to receive real-time events from task workers.

 ## Features

 - 📊 **Real-time Dashboard** - Live task, worker, and queue metrics